aaronkjoo/chat-js-final/README.md

 7. Then, once all your dependencies are installed, run the command "npm run dev".
 8. Control + click on the http server which will open a new tab in your browser.

-You can now create an account, create chat messages, and login as another user, and talk to each other.
+You can now create an account, create chat messages, and login as another user, and talk to each other!

 Done! 🎉